Product safety and the role of the authorised representative

 Required duties of an AR

-An authorised representative is only allowed to perform the administrative tasks that have been agreed upon beforehand in writing.
-The manufacturer remains responsible for how the product is made (the manufacturing process).
-And for the product’s safety.
-The manufacturer has to authorise you to perform these tasks:
+An authorised representative is only allowed to perform the administrative tasks the manufacturer assigned to them in writing beforehand.
+The manufacturer remains responsible for how the product is made (the manufacturing process) and for the product’s safety.

-• Inform the supervising authorities: If a supervising authority requests information about the safety of a product, you must provide it.
+• You have to provide information to the supervising authorities if a supervising authority requests information about the safety of a product.
 This concerns the product’s EU declaration of conformity and the technical file.
-You must retain the technical dossier for at least 10 years.
+You must keep the technical file for at least 10 years.

-A manufacturer can also authorise you to perform additional administrative tasks.
-For example, placing CE marking.
-Or drawing up an EU declaration of conformity.
+A manufacturer can also authorise you to carry out additional administrative tasks.
+For example, affixing CE marking, or drawing up an EU declaration of conformity.